intuitibits/ease/README.md

 ## Troubleshooting

-If the adapter doesn't appear up in WiFi Explorer Pro, make sure the EASE VM is running.
+If the adapter doesn't appear up in WiFi Explorer Pro:
+* Make sure you have unplugged and plugged back in the adapter after adding the USB device filter in VirtualBox.
+* Make sure the EASE VM is running.
 You can check the status of the VM in VirtualBox or by using the Vagrant CLI.
+If the EASE VM is not running, simple type _vagrant up_.
+You can stop the EASE VM by typing _vagrant pause_.
 ```bash
 cd <directory containing the EASE Vagrantfile>
 vagrant status
 ```
-If the EASE VM is not running, simple type _vagrant up_.
-You can stop the EASE VM by typing _vagrant pause_.

 If the adapter still doesn't appear in WiFi Explorer Pro, [contact me](mailto:support@adriangranados.com).